Book cover

 }

-In this first version, the StackTest class has only one test method, which is public, annotated with @Test, and named testEmptyStack().
-This method merely creates a stack and tests if it’s empty.
+In this initial version, the StackTest class contains a single test method, which is public, annotated with @Test, and named testEmptyStack().
+This method creates a stack and tests if it’s empty.

-IDEs offer options to run only the tests of a system, for example, through a menu option called Run as Test.
-In other words, if the developer selects Run, they will execute their program normally, starting with the main method.
-However, if they opt for the Run as Test option, they will not execute the program, but only the tests.
+IDEs provide options to execute only the tests of a system, for example, through a menu option called Run as Test.
+This means if a developer selects Run, the program will execute normally, starting with the main method.
+However, if they choose the Run as Test option, the IDE will execute only the tests, rather than the entire program.

-The next figure shows the result of executing our first test.
-The result is displayed in the IDE itself, and the number of failures indicates that all tests passed.
-We can also observe that the test ran quickly, in 0.025 seconds.
+The following message shows the result of executing our first test.
+As we can see, the test passed.
+Additionally, we can note that the test ran quickly, completing in just 0.013 seconds.

-However, suppose we made a error when implementing the Stack class.
-For example, suppose the size attribute was initialized with the value 1 instead of zero.
-In this case, the test fails, as indicated in the following screenshot.
+However, suppose we introduced an error when implementing the Stack class.
+For example, if the size attribute is initialized with 1, instead of 0, the test will fail, as indicated in the following output.

 To conclude, let’s present the complete unit test code: